-Analysis Prompt 4. is_discrete: The domain analyser analyses endurants e into discrete entities as prompted by the domain analysis prompt:
+Analysis Prompt 4 is_discrete: The domain analyses analyses endurants e into discrete entities as prompted by the domain analysis prompt.

-• is_discrete - e is discrete if is_discrete (e) holds \Diamond
+• is_discrete -e is discrete if is_discrete(e) holds ■

-Analysis Prompt 5. is_continuous: The domain analyser analyses endurants e into continuous entities as prompted by the domain analysis prompt:
+Analysis Prompt 5 is_continuous: The domain analyses analyses endurants e into continuous entities as prompted by the domain analysis prompt.

-• is_continuous - e is continuous if is_continuous (e) holds \Diamond
+• is_continuous -e is continuous if is_continuous(e) holds •

 2.4.
-An Upper Ontology Diagram of Domains
+An upper ontology diagram of domains